chrisvmiller/randomlyunique/content/candyland.md

 Date: 2015-04-18
 Title: A Low Carb Candyland
 Slug: candyland
-Summary: Candyland, a boardgame targeted at adolescents, has been beloved by children for generations.
+Summary: Candyland, a board game targeted at adolescents, has been beloved by children for generations.
 However, this game is incredibly socially irresponsible nowadays and requires an update!

 Candyland, a game where a group of children take a convoluted path through a diabetes filled utopia, needs a revision.
 Children should not be exposed to such a gluttonous journey at such a early age given the ongoing childhood obesity epidemic.